ogumennyi/chess-skeleton-ogumennyi/Readme.md

 # Congrats!
 If you've met the four goals above, congratulations!
-This exercise has several follow-on modules that you may be asked to explore, including:

-    - Persistence Module:  How can you record the state of a game in a persistent data store?
-    - Strategy Module:  How can you build a basic computer player?
-    - API Module: How can you build a REST-ful API on top of this game to expose it to external clients?
-    - Web App Module:  How can you build a web client to this game?
+Please send us a Pull Request so we can review your work.